eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - **Secure Cross-Device Flows**: Cross-device presentations can leverage proximity checks handled by the mobile operating system which provides added phishing resistance.
-- **Multiple Wallet Selection**: Users are afforded a clear interface provided by the mobile operating system that disambiguates between multiple Wallet Solutions for wallet selection.
+- **Multiple Wallet Unit Selection**: Users are afforded a clear interface provided by the mobile operating system that disambiguates between multiple Wallet Units for selection.
 - **Clear Origin Information**: The origin information of the Relying Party (such as the website domain or the app package name) is supplied by the system and is provided in the presentation request for Users and